onera/paradigm/doc/sphinx/source/developer_manual/mesh_adaptation/bibliography.rst

 To answer this question, we focus on the analysis by G. Puigt of the CREATE compressor (available at Ecole Centrale Lyon in the LMFA).
 The compressor is composed of 4 stator rows (an inlet guide vane and 3 stators) and 3 rotors.
 Using periodicity to simplify the geometry is not possible if one wants to simulate a rotating stall.
-Simulating coarsly (50000 nodes per blade) the full machine leads to a final mesh of 29.6 million points for the 592 blades.
+Simulating coarsely (50000 nodes per blade) the full machine leads to a final mesh of 29.6 million points for the 592 blades.
 A simulation on a single core with this coarse grid might not be possible due to insufficient memory.
 The number of control volumes proposed by GAMMA in their latest paper on turbomachinery leads to 11 millions cells for a Rotor 37 blade.
 With a simple extrapolation that means 6512 billion cells for the CREATE compressor.
 Taking 1 million grid cells per CPU means we need 7000 CPUs.

-Let us underline that the usual approach for mesh adaptation in parallel is by working with on paritions and to refine the parition boundaries to remove those fake ridges as shown in [7].
-They considerd themselves this not to be an optimal solution.
+Let us underline that the usual approach for mesh adaptation in parallel is by working with on partitions and to refine the partition boundaries to remove those fake ridges as shown in [7].
+They considered themselves this not to be an optimal solution.

 What points do we want to work on?
 ----------------------------------